young-hun-jo/young-hun-jo/README.md

 ### 👋 Hello, I'm Younghun

+- 🧑‍💻 Really wants to be a Data Scientist/Analyst.<br><br>
-- 🎓 I have majored in Bigdata engineering and Health adiministration at Soonchunhyang Univ.
-I will graduate from it in Febraury, 2021<br><br>
+- 🎓 I have majored in Bigdata engineering and Health adiministration at Soonchunhyang Univ.<br><br>
 - 🦾 I am so interested in Machine Learning and Deep Learning.
 I would like to use them to solve various problems that we faced.<br><br>
 - ⌨️ I can use Python, SQL, R, other machine learning libraries such as Scikit-learn, Keras, Tensorflow.<br><br>
 - 💡 Also, I really want to learn cloud computing like GCP, AWS and web development tools(🐍Python-based)<br><br>